maxbrenner-ai/GO-Bot-DRL/README.md

 # Goal-Oriented Chatbot trained with Deep Reinforcement Learning

 Based off of the code repo [TC-Bot](https://github.com/MiuLab/TC-Bot) and paper [End-to-End Task-Completion Neural Dialogue Systems](http://aclweb.org/anthology/I17-1074).
-This repo is a simplified version of TC-Bot, it performs at a similar level of accuracy.
+This repo is a simplified version of TC-Bot, it performs at a similar level of accuracy, although it is not directly comparable.

 ## Details